diamo-dev/orion/instructions.md

 # Instructions

-Client.lua should be a disabled LocalScript parented to Server.lua, which is a Script.
+Client.lua should be a disabled LocalScript, named "Client", parented to Server.lua, which is a Script.